gadreysophie/VV-ISTIC-TP1/sujet.md

 #### Read the paper and explain what are the main advantages of having a formal specification for WebAssembly.

 WebAssembly is safe, fast, portable and compact.
 It is the first solution for low level code on the web that delivers those capacities and services.
 It works on all browsers.
+It is langage, hardware and platform independent.
 WebAssembly is a binary code format.

+There are 7 concepts that are used in the WebAssembly langage:
+- Modules, it is a binary and it contains definitions for functions, globals, tables, and memories.
+- Functions, it is used to organize the code in modules
+- Instructions, it is based on stack machine and sequence of instructions.
+- Traps, it is a failure of the current computation which throws a JavaScript exception.
+- Machine Types, it is linked to the absract syntax of the WebAssembly langage.
+- Local variables of functions
+- Global variables of functions

+WebAssembly uses a linear memory for the storage.

 #### In your opinion, does this mean that WebAssembly implementations should not be tested?